Key Takeaways

 Security Deposit Information

-Washington has no statewide deposit limit, but deposits require a written rental agreement.
-A move‑in condition checklist is mandatory; without it, landlords cannot keep any portion of the deposit.
+Washington has no statewide security deposit limit, but deposits require a written rental agreement.
+A move‑in condition checklist is mandatory; without it, landlords cannot keep any portion of the security deposit.

 Upon tenant move-out, deposits must be returned within 30 days with an itemized deduction list.